 4. Implementation Phase

-The implementation phase entails the transformation of the plan into actions.
+The implementation phase entails the transformation of the plan into action.
 The steps of the implementation phase include training the educators, arranging the learners, and organizing the environment for learning suitability (Morrison, Ross, & Kemp, 2007).
 Training the educators before the start of the course will help increase their understanding and awareness of the content and materials.
 It is imperative that the learners have access to the essential materials, tools, and knowledge, so that they may contribute more effectively to group discussions and activities.
-The learners should be familiar with the information presented in the course, in order to ensure expansion of knowledge and skillsets, learning, and growth.
+The learners should be familiar with the information presented in the course, in order to ensure the expansion of knowledge and skillsets, learning, and growth.
 Organizing the learning environment helps to deliver a course that is free of challenges (Branch, 2010).

 5. Evaluation Phase

 The final phase of the ADDIE model comprises evaluation.
 The instructional designers should evaluate every step to ensure that the objectives are achieved by the instructional design and material.
 The two types of evaluation are formative evaluation and summative evaluation.
 Formative evaluation is the internal evaluation conducted at every stage of the ADDIE model to assess the team’s continued progress and to revise ongoing project processes.
 The summative evaluation occurs after the implementation phase.
-Summative evaluation provides a true understanding of the real value of the design, as the focus is on the outcome of the educational program.
-The summative evaluation includes tests developed to assess domain standard references items, the objectives of the educational program, and learners’ feedback.
+The summative evaluation provides a true understanding of the real value of the design, as the focus is on the outcome of the educational program.
+The summative evaluation includes tests developed to assess domain standard reference items, the objectives of the educational program, and learners’ feedback.
 Summative evaluation is beneficial for obtaining an understanding of the learners’ outcomes and the effectiveness of design components, once the course is completed (Dick & Carey, 2004).

 According to Welty, 2007; the Model's workflow consists of:

 - Identify and research learning resources